faustinoaq/sentry-run/README.md

 Basically this shards check a `sentry.lock` file.

-When you run your code `Sentry.run` create a `sentry.lock` and then yield your code.
+When you run your code `Sentry.run` create a `sentry.lock` and then yield a block.
 After a code change Sentry recompile your file and rerun a new app instance with `run_command` in `Sentry.config`.

 ## Contributing